 This unit facilitates and nurtures student acquisition of all of the Graduate Attributes, although not all of them will be subject to examination in the assessment tasks of the unit.

 Prerequisites11251 Foundations of Law and Justice AND 11274 Constitutional Law

 CorequisitesThis unit is only available to students in a Bachelor of Laws course.

 Prescribed text -- all students will require access to this textbook in order to complete weekly assessment tasks:

-- Peter Cane, Leighton McDonald and Kristen Rundle, Principles of Administrative Law (Oxford University Press, 3rd ed, 2018)
+- McDonald, Rundle and Hammond, Principles of Administrative Law (Oxford University Press, 4th ed, 2023).

 Recommended Texts (you are not expected to acquire any of these, however you might find their approach suits your reading style more and there will be multiple copies on short loan in the library – some are more in-depth and others are more introductory than the prescribed text):